 A high success rate can only be achieved by paying careful attention to technical “setups.”
 It is simply a “fact of life” for investors that many of the stocks they select will decline, and professionals compensate for this reality of the market by diversifying their portfolios.
 Also, a person can have a success rate of less than 50% (more than half the stocks go down) but still be extremely profitable if a discipline that controls losses and lets profits run is employed.
 If you select only two or three stocks in which to concentrate your assets, you may be choosing the three out of ten destined to decline.
 However, if you select enough stocks that your portfolio becomes sufficiently representative of your strategy, then the performance of your portfolio will be more likely to reflect the strategy you are using rather than the “luck of the draw” in selecting only a few stocks.
 In general, we believe investors should select at least ten stocks to assure an adequate representation of their strategy.
 Experienced traders might opt for a much smaller number of positions, but they are expert at managing the risk involved in doing so (these strategies may be discussed at some other time).

 So, what else can a person do to improve his success rate?
 Focus on setups.
 Setups dramatically increase the odds that you will be on the right side of the trade, and that the stock will move favorably very soon if it has not already started to do so.
 Near the bottom of the Stock Alerts page are illustrations of some setups.
-You will have to scroll down after clicking on the following link.
+The following link will take you there.
+However, we suggest that you also read the rest of that page.
 Stock Alerts~ Dr. Felt